 4.

-It’s my turn to show you lessons learning.
+It’s my turn to show you lessons we’ve learned.
 In crude terms, I will conclude the lesson from two perspectives.
 One perspective is from the activity content.
 In order to deal with the difficulty, our team knows the termite deeply by searching amount of information.
 And after a long discussion, we conclude a way to prevent as well as solve them for those who are about to suffer from the damage of termite.
 The other is from the activity progress.
 To finish the activity, we take a series of measures such as learning to make questionnaires and to analyze dates.
 What’s more, we can ponder questions in multiple ways such as offering various solutions in order to throw away termite.
 So this is our team project proposal.
 Thank you for your listening.
 Good bye!